Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Methods

 \subsubsection{Residual Fourier Channel Attention Network (RFCAN)}

-We make our value alignment network by modifying the residual channel attention network~\cite{zhang2018image} to adopt a more advanced Fourier channel attention mechanism~\cite{qiao2021evaluation} and learn a multi-channel mapping between the input and output, as illustrated in Fig.~\ref{fig:RFCAN}.
-For the training of RFCAN, we use the full-view MARS reconstruction slices as the label for our half-view reconstruction results.
-However, due to patient motions and the black box nature of propriety reconstructions, there can be occasional non-rigid misalignment across a few slices between our reconstruction and the MARS results, resulting from differences in volume splitting and projection partitioning during HR reconstruction, and number of projections.
-Hence, we select one patient scan that is least affected by motions as our training data, and then sieve out the misalignment-affected slices, resulting 584 pairs of HR multi-channel images ($1200\times1200$).
-A total of 206,000 pairs of overlapping patches of size $128\times128$ are randomly extracted from the images for network training, and around 52,000 pairs for validation.
-Additional penalty on the Fourier spectrum is introduced in the loss function to emphasize the texture similarity besides the spatial intensity fidelity imposed by other terms:
+We design a value and texture alignment network by modifying the residual channel attention network~\cite{zhang2018image} using a Fourier channel attention mechanism~\cite{qiao2021evaluation} to learn a multi-channel mapping, as illustrated in Fig.~\ref{fig:RFCAN}.
+For training the RFCAN, we use the full-view MARS reconstruction slices as the label for our half-view reconstruction results.
+However, due to patient motion, there can be occasional non-rigid misalignments across a few slices between our reconstruction and the MARS results, resulting from differences in volume and projection partitioning schemes, and the number of projections.
+Hence, we select one patient scan that is least affected by motions as our training data, and then sieve out the misalignment-affected slices, resulting in 584 pairs of HR multi-channel images ($1,200\times1,200$).
+A total of 206,000 pairs of overlapping patches of size $128\times128$ are randomly extracted for network training, and around 52,000 pairs for validation.
+An additional penalty on the Fourier spectrum (insensitive to misalignment) is introduced in the loss function to emphasize the texture similarity besides the intensity fidelity imposed by the other terms as follows:

 where $\mathcal{FFT}(\cdot)$ denotes the Fourier transform. \(\by_i\), \(\bx_i\), and \(f(\bx_i;\theta)\) are the label, input, and network output, respectively.
 The balancing hyperparameters $\beta_1$ and $\beta_2$ are both set to 1 with \(c\) set to 0.1 during training.